willolsker/pseudo-url-localhost/SERVICE.md

 ✓ Service installed and started successfully!

-The pseudo-url proxy is now running system-wide on ports 80/443.
+The nextium proxy is now running system-wide on ports 80/443.
 It will automatically start on system boot.
 ```